 One way to get involved in research with graduate students and sponsoring PSB Faculty is to approach them.
 Be prepared to talk about your coursework and interests and be sure to ask about their current research.
 Most students approach professors in courses they have enjoyed and done well in.
 The best time for students to approach professors and graduate students is during their office hours and after class.
 Email also works well.
 See the faculty's Research Opportunities webpage for any currently available positions but do not be afraid to approach or contact them directly even if they may not have any available positions.

 You can learn more about each professor's particular area(s) of expertise and interest by reading about them in the research areas (see below).
 This can help you to find professors who have research interests similar to your own.
 This information is also located on the faculty web page under PSB Faculty and Research webpage located here.
 Don't be afraid to approach your professors!
 Remember an important component of any graduate program application is strong letters of recommendation based upon your research and academic abilities.

 By clicking on the research areas below, you will be sent to a webpage that will summarize the area and the faculty that fall under that area.
 Under each faculty name you will see their areas of interest.
 By clicking on the faculty name, you will go directly to the faculty webpage where you will see a link on their faculty page called Web Links of Research Sites.
 Under that listing you will see a "Research Opportunities" link.
 Click on the link to find what positions are currently available and follow the instructions on the listing to apply.
 If no positions are available, you can still inquire directly with the faculty member.

-For more information on the PSB Excellence in Research Program CLICK HERE
+For more information on the Social Ecology Excellence in Research Distinction CLICK HERE